Functional equations for orbifold wreath products: Decomposable Functors and Wreath Products

 \section{Decomposable Functors and Wreath Products}

-In this section, we assume the orbifold $Q$ is a global quotient orbifold of the form $M \rtimes G$ where $G$ is a \emph{finite} group.
+In this section, we assume the orbifold $Q$ is a global quotient orbifold of the form $M \rtimes G$ so that $G$ is a \emph{finite} group.
 We use a modification of a formal functorial functional equation of Dress and M\"uller \cite{dressmuller} for decomposable functors to determine a relationship between $\chi_\Gamma^{ES}$ and $\chi_{(\Gamma/H)}^{ES}$.
 Note that we modify their approach to replace counting functions for finite sets with functions related to the invariant $\chi_{ES}$ as defined below.
 We follow the notation of \cite[Section 1]{dressmuller}.
+Note that the results of this section also follow from \cite{dressmullerII} choosing the Euler--Satake characteristic as a weight, though the authors were not aware of this when this paper was first prepared.